takaaki5564/sample_udemy/TensorflowAWS.md

-# Training VOC dataset <br>with TensorFlow Object Detection API on AWS
+# Training SSD with TensorFlow Object Detection API on AWS

 <br>